Cosmic Scale splash

 Construction Schedule

-Each ring is 5,000 MW of stellar capture, launched in waves from the Orbital Launcher and assembled in orbit by drone swarms.
+Each stage adds sails to the swarm; its output climbs with sail count and your efficiency research, building toward the 10-petawatt Type-1 boundary.
+Launched in waves from the Orbital Launcher, assembled in orbit by drone swarms.
 Hover a ring to inspect its build manifest.

 Double the sails, add a second Orbital Launcher.
 Storm essence demand spikes — Tornado Spires go online.

 Equatorial belt.
 Half the swarm is in orbit.
-The Stellar Foundry comes online for the dense alloys ring 4 needs.
+Heavy stellar alloys come online for the rings ahead.

 Polar coverage.
-4× Cyclone Cores feed the Hurricane Forges.
+The weather-power chain runs flat out to feed the swarm.
 The Type-1 Catalyst recipe is now unlocked.

 The sphere closes.
 Type-1 Catalyst consumed.
 The Stellar tier unlocks — Star Lifter, Black Hole Container, the lot.